 Rumours of Cancellation

-Release & Rumours of Developement Problems
+Rumours of Development Problems

 You can full the full news archive for Aliens Colonial Marines here.